Italian Motorcycle Brands

 Piaggio Logo

 Piaggio & C. SpA dates back to 1884.
-In this year, Rinaldo Piaggio founded an industrial enterprise that produced ships, airplanes, and various equipment.
+This year, Rinaldo Piaggio founded an industrial enterprise that produced ships, airplanes, and various equipment.
 At the end of the Second World War, Enrico Piaggio reoriented production to the production of light motorcycles.
 Since 1946, Vespa scooters have become widely known.
-The death of Enrico Piaggio in 1965 led to the transition of the company to the Agnelli family, which owned the Fiat concern.
-By the end of the 1960s, the company became the owner of the Gilera brand, which expanded Piaggio’s offer with new models.
+The death of Enrico Piaggio in 1965 led to the company’s transition to the Agnelli family, which owned the Fiat concern.
+By the end of the 1960s, the company owned the Gilera brand, which expanded Piaggio’s offer with new models.
 Financial turmoil led to the brand changing hands from 1999 to 2003, when the new owner, Roberto Colaninno, breathed new life into it.

 SWM